radareorg/radare2/DEVELOPERS.md

 The radare2 code base is modularized into different libraries that are found in libr/ directory.
-The binr/ directory contains the programs that use the libraries.
+The binr/ directory contains the programs which use the libraries.

-It is possible to generate PIC/nonPIC builds of the libraries and also to create a single static library, so you can use a single library archive (.a) to link your programs and get your programs using radare framework libraries without depending on them.
+It is possible to generate PIC/nonPIC builds of the libraries and also to create a single static library so you can use a single library archive (.a) to link your programs and get your programs using radare framework libraries without depending on them.
 See doc/static for more info.